golan2/KafkaProducersForMormontTest/README.md

 See below the JobFile for more info.

 ## Arguments:
-Follwing arguments need to be provided when running the java program:
+Following arguments need to be provided when running the java program:

  - `bootstrap.servers`    (for Kafka)
  - `topic`                (for Kafka)